jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one "edit now" button, to make it real.

 My Wikipedia pages ade car insurance policy rules and accident fault regulations a little easier to understand.
-By opening up society's rulebook I constructed a tiny piece of the Internet Age rulebook; the Life Star.
+By opening up society's rulebook I constructed a tiny piece of the Internet Age rulebook; The Life Star.

 That's probably why it felt so majical to press "edit now".
 With every piece of open and easy to read rules, the Death Star gets a little smaller.